 - How to start your own HEMA fencing club?

 Historical European martial arts (HEMA) refers to martial arts of European origin.
 “Historical” means that arts that were formerly practiced died since or are being evolved into very different forms.
 The term WMA (Western Martial Arts) is also sometimes used besides HEMA.

 It all started at the beginning of the 14th century when German and Italian schools began writing instructional texts (treaties), which explained the art of the fencing they taught.
 Nearly every European culture wrote these treaties, but the most famous and used ones were German, French, and Italian.
-The golden age for original HEMA lasted until around 18th century.
+The golden age for the original HEMA lasted until around the 18th century.

 The most famous masters of this time were Sigmund Ringeck, Peter von Danzig, Johannes Liechtenauer, and Fiore dei Liberi, who also wrote many fencing manuals.

 You can read more about HEMA fencing books here, or you can see our favorite books below.

 Nowadays, the HEMAC (Historical European Martial Arts Coalition) was created to act as an umbrella organization for clubs in EU, who continue to develop and promote HEMA.
 In the US, clubs are under the HEMAA (HEMA Alliance) federation.

 Historical schools of fencing

 When a HEMA student decides to pick 1 (or more) specific school of fencing, it is essential that he/she considers the resources and his/her preferences.
 What schools are available in your city or area?
 Have you tried to fence with more than one sword?
 What are the fencing teachers like?
 What kinds of weapons do you like the most?
 Each school of fencing has its own fencing manuals, which need to be studied by your fencing instructor and by you.

 French school of fencing